-We’ve gathered 50 writing prompts that you can download and use to have your third graders practice their writing skills.
+We’ve gathered a big list of third grade writing prompts that you can download and use to have your third graders practice their writing skills.

 Third graders are still forming those academic habits, so when they ask questions, talk about their reading, or explain themselves, make them speak in complete sentences.
 It’ll pay off in their writing and their thinking.

-19. Have students write a letter to their future selves.
+20. Have students write a letter to their future selves

-Christina, a third-grade teacher on Long Island, describes a letter-writing assignment she’s given her eight-year-old students every year since she began teaching over 20 years ago.
+Christina, a third-grade teacher on Long Island, describes a letter-writing assignment she’s given her 8-year-old students every year since she began teaching over 20 years ago.

 Ideas for Math

 Fourth- and fifth-grade teachers will thank you!
 The better your students are at their math facts, the easier math time will be, particularly when they get into problem-solving.
-We like this penguin multiplication game from third grade blogger Light Bulbs and Laughter.
+Check out these fun activities for math facts practice.

 If it’s not math fluency, it’s fractions.
 The better understanding third graders have of fractions, the better off they’ll be when the quantities get more complicated or the operations get sophisticated.
 We really love this pool noodle fractions hack for teaching third grade.